Academic Assistance Center

 - U.S. Secretary of Education, Arne Duncan, spotlighted Powercat Financial Counseling as a financial literacy program to emulate during his address to more than 6,000 financial aid professionals attending the 2013 Federal Student Aid Training Conference.

 - In May 2012, the United State's White House held a Summit on Financial Capability and Empowerment unveiling a toolkit of best-practices for higher education in the area of increasing financial capability which recognized Powercat Financial Counseling as a model program.

 - PFC has experienced an annual increase in individual financial counseling and group financial presentation services each year since its inception in 2009.

-- Application of student groups and block enrollment to increase efficiency in CAT Community enrollment processes
+- Application of student groups and block enrollment programs are being set into place to increase efficiency in the CAT Community enrollment process.

 Student Access Center

 - Formerly known as Disability Support Services, the office changed the name to reflect the philosophy of putting people first.
 The emphasis is on the accessibility of the environment rather than the individual.

 - Over 650 students are registered with the office.